GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-emails-with-pleasure/en.md

 🔥 **Tips:**

 - The email is sent with content type "text" or "HTML" depending on what property from the `messageAs` input is used
-- The `from` input is optional; if not provided, the settings stored in WordPress is used
+- The `from` input is optional; if not provided, the settings stored in WordPress are used
 - `_sendEmail` executes WordPress `wp_mail` function, so it will use the configuration defined for sending emails in WordPress (such as the SMTP provider to use)

 </div>